rancher/rancher-docs/versioned_docs/version-2.6/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/rancher-on-aks.md

 :::note

-If the version of Kubernetes is updated to v1.22 or later, the version of ingress-nginx would also need to be [updated](https://kubernetes.github.io/ingress-nginx/user-guide/k8s-122-migration/).
+If you're updating from an older version of Kubernetes, to Kuberntes v1.22 or above, you also need to [update](https://kubernetes.github.io/ingress-nginx/user-guide/k8s-122-migration/) ingress-nginx.

 :::